 Swing and Swing Redux: will give you the opportunity to compare and contrast vintage performances from the swing era with later performances.

-Movie and TV music: will remind us that a lot of great music that has become a part of the fabric of American culture was written for and first performed in a movie or in a television show.
+Movie and TV music: will remind us that a lot of great music that has become a part of the fabric of American culture was written for and/or first performed in a movie or in a television show.